muhammadranju/mdranju-portfolio-nextjs/README.md

 A modern, responsive personal portfolio website showcasing skills, projects, and experiences.
 Built with Next.js for optimal performance and SEO, featuring sleek UI components from shadcn/ui and DevUI, all styled with Tailwind CSS.
 This site is currently under active development—stay tuned for more features!

+# Warning ⚠️

+- This is my personal portfolio website.
+Do not copy exactly as it is.
+You can use it as a reference or inspiration for your own portfolio.

 ## Table of Contents

 - [Features](#features)